Budgeting doesn’t need to be a difficult and complex exercise. In this article, we discuss seven effective and easy budgeting methods.

 Thousands of young South Africans are thrust into financial independence only to find that they are severely underprepared.
 And because so many of these individuals need to take out loans in order to go to university, pay rent or buy a car, they can be vulnerable to falling into debilitating debt.

 An essential skill of money management is effective budgeting, but there are so many people out there who just don’t know how to go about creating a budget that they will actually stick to.
-We’ve put together a little guide to help you use budgeting to manage your debt…
+We’ve put together a guide to help you use budgeting to manage your debt.

-How can I create a budget that I will actually stick to?
+How to create a budget that I will stick to?

 - Set out a few envelopes dedicated to different expense categories, e.g. rent, savings, groceries, eating out, recreation, etc. Decide how much you would like to spend on each category, and place that amount of cash in the envelope – that is all the money you are allowed to use for that particular expense.

 - Assign percentages to your expense categories, e.g. needs, wants and savings, and then distribute your income accordingly.
 A popular ratio for proportional budgeting is assigning 50% of your budget to essential needs, 30% to wants, and 20% to savings and/or investments.

 - Write out a hierarchical list of what you value most in life – maybe it’s spending time with loved ones, buying slightly more expensive high-quality food, or saving up for travel.
 Distribute your budget according to the value that you assign to each of these expenses.

 - This is a great way to ensure that you are saving money each month.
 All you have to do is deposit a percentage of your income into your savings account as soon as you get paid, and then allocate your remaining income amongst your other expense categories.